 How does the laser work?

 The laser beam hits the surface of the material at an extremely high temperature, which causes it to melt or completely vaporize.
-A particularly efficient process is reactive cutting, which uses a stream of oxygen or a mixture of oxygen and argon.
+Reactive cutting is a very effective process that involves using a stream of oxygen or a mixture of oxygen and argon.
 Another method of laser cutting is cutting with the use of cracks.
 This process consists of creating gaps in the material and works great for materials with a thickness of no more than 1 mm.
-For cutting high alloy metals such as aluminium, titanium, and magnesium using the liquid cutting method, nitrogen or argon is often used here, which allows for precise cleaning of the workpiece surface.
+For cutting high-alloy metals such as aluminum, titanium, and magnesium, use the liquid.

 Laser cutting - precision

-Laser cutting is a modern technology that, using the most modern devices, is used to obtain precise cutting of various types of elements.
+Laser cutting is a modern and precise method that uses advanced technology to cut different types of materials.
 This method allows the user to obtain a perfect cut.
-It is characterised by the possibility of almost 100 per cent repeatability of the cut elements.
+It is characterized by the possibility of almost 100 percent repeatability of the cut elements.
 At the end of the process, the element is ready for use, and no additional processing is required.
 Thanks to these advantages, laser cutting has become a fast and cheap method.
-Cutting complicated details in any shape takes place with perfect accuracy and with maximum use of the material through the optimal arrangement of the cut elements.
+Cutting complicated details in any shape takes place with perfect accuracy and makes maximum use of the material through the optimal arrangement of the cut elements.
 The finished element, in terms of quality and visuals, will undoubtedly satisfy even the most demanding customers.

 Laser cutting - application of 2D and 3D technology

-2D laser cutting is designed for the processing of flat materials of various thicknesses; it allows for cutting complicated shapes and is characterised by great effectiveness and efficiency.
-The technology of fully automated 2D laser cutting is a very fast and accurate process, allowing for maximum use of the material, which in turn translates into lower-order costs.
+2D laser cutting is designed for the processing of flat materials of various thicknesses; it allows for cutting complicated shapes and is characterized by great effectiveness and efficiency.
+The technology of fully automated 2D laser cutting is a very fast and accurate process, allowing for maximum use of the material, which in turn translates into lower order costs.
 Customers who care about accuracy and repeatability most often choose the method of laser cutting.